 Wedding photography is a job that requires you to master a vast array of skills and continually invest a lot of money in expensive equipment.
 It takes up your weekends with travel and taking photos, and takes up your week with processing, printing, meeting clients, and development.

 ..and I love it.

-Saturday and Wedding bookings include a second photographer.
-Where possible, I prefer my partner Heather De Rosevere, who is an outstanding portrait and wedding photographer with an exceptionally creative flair.
+Where possible, I bring my partner Heather De Rosevere as a second photographer.
+She is an outstanding portrait photographer with an exceptionally creative flair.
 We don't just work together, but we play and live together as well, and our collaborations are more than the sum of their parts.